ajbanjara/Wireshark/Development/SubmittingPatches/GitForWindows.md

 Your PowerShell prompt should now be git enabled, there are some tools however, that make life a little easier.

-[posh-git](https://github.com/dahlbyk/posh-git) is *A set of PowerShell scripts which provide Git/PowerShell integration*.
+[posh-git](https://github.com/dahlbyk/posh-git) is *A set of PowerShell scripts which provide Git/PowerShell integration*. ([Video](https://www.youtube.com/watch?v=WBg9mlpzEYU) showing enhanced prompt in action)
 To install, at a PowerShell prompt, paste the following text in and run it.

     choco install poshgit